Hi, I'm Pat and welcome to my blog, Life's A Trip!

 TRON LIGHTCYCLE RUN

-The best coaster at WDW!
+The best coaster at the Magic Kingdom!
 It's the newest attraction at WDW.

 Board your Lightcycle and be instantly launched into the Grid on this roller-coaster ride through the world of Disney’s TRON movies.
 Along the way, race a rival (digital) team to see which of you can pass through all the energy points first.
 Try not to get derezzed!